WayScience/cell-health-data/3.preprocess-features/README.md

 Thus, this notebook takes about 9 hours to process all 9 plates.

 In [3b.normalize-merged-features.ipynb](3b.normalize-features/3b.normalize-merged-features.ipynb) we derive a normalization scaler from all negative control cells and apply this scaler to all single-cell feature data for each plate.
+**Note**: Loading and merging the features takes about 5 minutes per plate.
+Compressing and saving this merged data takes about 45 minutes per plate.
+Thus, this notebook takes about 7.5 hours to process all 9 plates.

 ## Step 1: Setup Feature Preprocessing Environment